Task2do/Task2Do/README.md

 ## Technologies in use
 ### data base-

 ### backend-

 ### frontend-
+We used HTML files and CSS for designing the user interface of our web application.

 ## Looking at the app
 In the attached video, we can see the entire app: <br/>